Skip to main content

 How to Submit A Strong Brief

-Strong briefs are clear, focused, and easy for Media Owners to respond to.
+Strong briefs are clear, focused, and easy for Media Partners to respond to.

-They provide just enough direction to guide ideas without overcomplicating the brief, making it easier for Media Owners to come back with relevant, high quality responses that align with your campaign goals.
+They provide just enough direction to guide ideas without overcomplicating the brief, making it easier for Media Partners to come back with relevant, high quality responses that align with your campaign goals.

 A strong brief typically includes: